toddrob99/searcharr/README.md

 ![Authenticate](https://github.com/toddrob99/searcharr/blob/main/screenshots/authenticate.png?raw=true)

-Search for movie using `/movie <title>` or series using `/series <title>` (behavior is the same).
+Search for movie using `/movie <title>` or series using `/series <title>` (behavior is the same for series and movies) (use custom commands configured in `settings.py` if applicable).
 Buttons will appear to open the series/movie info in tvdb, IMDb, or TVDB when those ids are available.

 ![Search Result](https://github.com/toddrob99/searcharr/blob/main/screenshots/add.png?raw=true)